Edward Cornwallis: Father Le Loutre's War

 When Cornwallis arrived in Halifax, there had already been a decades-long history of the Mi'kmaq participating in raids on British settlements in present-day Maine, often allied with French colonists in continuing national tensions.
 Both sides took captives, sometimes for ransom or adoption by First Nations.
 (See the Northeast Coast Campaigns 1688, 1703, 1723, 1724, 1745, 1746, 1747).
 During this time period, various British governors had issued proclamations against the Mi'kmaq for their participation in the raids.

 One of Cornwallis's first priorities was to renew early treaties with the Mi'kmaq and other indigenous tribes in the region.
 He met with chiefs of the Maliseet, Passamaquoddy and Mi'kmaq (Mi'kmaw) from Chignecto in the Summer of 1749.
 They agreed with the British to end fighting and renewed an earlier 1725 treaty drafted in Boston, redrafted as the Treaty of 1749.
 Cornwallis's efforts to have other Mi'kmaq tribes sign treaties were rejected.
-Most Mi'kmaq leaders in Nova Scotia remained loyal to the French King.
+Most Mi'kmaq leaders in Nova Scotia remained loyal to the French King, Louis XV.

 Mi'kmaq leaders met at St. Peters with French missionary Malliard in September 1749 to respond to these British actions.
 They composed a letter to Cornwallis making it clear that, while they tolerated the small garrison at Annapolis Royal, they completely opposed settlement at Halifax:

 "The place where you are, where you are building dwellings, where you are now building a fort, where you want, as it were, to enthrone yourself, this land of which you want to make yourself absolute master, this land belongs to me".Mi'kmaq leaders regarded the Halifax settlement as "a great theft that you have perpetrated against me."

 Cornwallis sought to project British military power throughout Nova Scotia by establishing forts in the largest Acadian communities, at Pisiguit (Windsor) (Fort Edward), Grand Pré (Fort Vieux Logis), and Chignecto (Fort Lawrence).
 The French erected forts at present- day Saint John, Chignecto (Fort Beauséjour), and Port Elgin, New Brunswick.
 The fighting started when Acadians and Mi'kmaq responded by attacking the British at Chignecto, Canso and Dartmouth.